 How you navigate alimony – also known as spousal support – is up to you and your lawyer for male doctors.
 You can bargain with your spouse using alimony, or you can request that it be completely taken off the table.
 The Micklin Law Group’s lawyers for male medical professionals will help you consider all your options.

-Child Custody Lawyers for Male Medical Professionals
+New Jersey Child Custody Lawyers for Male Medical Professionals

 Divorce attorneys for male doctors have seen our fair share of contentious custody battles.
 During such a high stakes divorce, things can get emotional quickly.
 It’s our job to help you show the family law courts that the custody arrangement you’re requesting is in the best interest of your child.